CIEE-Living-Data-Project/Parfitt_LDP_prod_repro_SmartForests/data/_README.md

-# README

-## This folder contains preliminary data from the Smart Forest project:

-dev_site_info.csv : preliminary information about the sites, including location and elevation.

-dev_weather_data0.csv: preliminary weather data for database design purposes - only includes some data from the first station.
+# Smart Forest Draft Data

+These files are preliminary data extracted from the project's postgres database in June of 2022.
+The eventual analysis may use data directly from the database or CSV "snapshots."

+Column headers were added and timestamp was revised to number of epoch seconds after experiencing too many challenges importing the original timestamp format into R.